Jesus said unto her, I am the resurrection, and the life:

-An important difference between the first and second death is that the first death is a pre-judgment death while the second death is a post-judgment death.
+One important difference between the first and second death is that the first death is a pre-judgment death while the Second Death is a post-judgment death.
 The bible informs us that “it is appointed unto men once to die, but after this the judgment.”
-Since the word “die” in Hebrews 9:27 is referring to the pre-judgment death which is also known as the first death, then this means that everyone is appointed to die the first death.
+Since the word “die” in Hebrews 9:27 is referring to the first death and since it occurs before judgment then this means that everyone is appointed to die the first death.

-The second death, the bible tells us, happens after and is the result of the judgment that occurs before God’s Great White Throne (hereafter called GWT) in Revelations 20:11-15, 21:8; for there we read:
+The second death, the bible tells us, happens after and is the result of the final judgment which occurs before God’s great white throne (called G.W.T. hereafter) in Revelation 20:11-15, 21:8; for there we read: